Thinkopen/Trivial/README.md

   - FE -> BE `answer { questionId, answerId }`: answers to a question
   - BE -> FE `score`: sends the results of the quiz
   - BE -> FE `invalid room id`: ERROR, the room id provided isn't valid
+  - BE -> FE `invalid admin user`: ERROR, you are trying to access the admin socket via a non-admin user
   - BE -> FE `invalid question id`: ERROR, the question id provided isn't valid
   - BE -> FE `invalid answer id`: ERROR, the answer id provided isn't valid